-The Svelte template has long been the official way to bootstrap a Svelte project.
-But the Svelte template is now archived and no longer maintained.
+The Svelte template has long been the official way to bootstrap a Svelte project, and it is no longer maintained and is deprecated.
 What should you choose instead to bootstrap a Svelte project?

-Let's look at three different ways to bootstrap a Svelte project.
-And then answer the question of what you should choose instead of the legacy Svelte template.
+Let's look at three ways to bootstrap a Svelte project.

-If you have dipped your toes into Svelte already, you are familiar with the Svelte REPL.
-Within the Svelte community, it’s the most popular way to share code examples.
-The Svelte REPL runs client-side and does not need a local setup.
-You can start coding instantly.
+If you have dipped your toes into Svelte already, you are probably familiar with the Svelte REPL.
+The REPL is the most popular way to share code examples within the Svelte community.
+It runs client-side, does not need a local setup, and you can start coding instantly.

 An often overlooked feature of the Svelte REPL is the download button.
 You can download the source code of every example:

-You can start experimenting with the Svelte REPL.
+You can start your Svelte experiments with the Svelte REPL.
 And once you decide that you want to continue your experiment on GitHub, download its source code and run it in your local VS Code:

-Click https://vite.new/svelte-ts to bootstrap a Svelte project with TypeScript.
-This is equal to running
+Clicking https://vite.new/svelte-ts bootstraps the Vite Svelte template with TypeScript and is equal to running

-on your computer.
-Here is the Vite Svelte TypeScript template running in your browser (if supported):
+in your terminal.
+Here you can try the Vite Svelte TypeScript template directly in your browser: